 This method has some uncertainties.
-First, the partitioning relies on the prior estimates, and second, emissions from wildfires are counted for in the Biomass and Biofuel burning (BB) inversion category while they are not reported in NGHGIs.national inventories.
+First, the partitioning relies on the prior estimates, and second, emissions from wildfires are counted for in the Biomass and Biofuel burning (BB) inversion category while they are not reported in NGHGIs.
 The BB inversion category includes methane emissions from wildfires in forests, savannahs, grasslands, peats, agricultural residues, and the burning of biofuels in the residential sector (stoves, boilers, fireplaces).
-Therefore, we subtracted bottom-up (BU) emissions from wildfires ($E{wildfires}^{BU}$) based on the GFEDv4 dataset (van der Werf et al., 2017)(van der Werf et al., 2017) using their reported dry matter burned and CH4 emission factors.
-TheBecause the GFEDv4 dataset also reports separatelyspecific agricultural and waste fires emissions data, which are obviously anthropogenic and occur on managed lands.
-We assumed we assume that those fires (on managed lands) are reported by NGHGIs, so NIs, they were not counted in $E{wildfires}^{BU}$.
-Methods
+Therefore, we subtracted bottom-up (BU) emissions from wildfires ($E{wildfires}^{BU}$) based on the GFEDv4 dataset (van der Werf et al., 2017) using their reported dry matter burned and CH4 emission factors.
+The GFEDv4 dataset also reports separately agricultural and waste fires emissions data, which are obviously anthropogenic and occur on managed lands.
+We assumed that those fires are reported by NGHGIs, so they were not counted in $E{wildfires}^{BU}$.

-Method 2, 3/1 and 3/2
+310 Methods 2, 3/1 and 3/2

-- The second method is a variant of the first one, which removes the median of all inversions of natural emissions (wetlands and other natural sources in Saunois et al., 2020) from the total sources, and applies though the same removal of wildfires from bias related to the BB category than still exists in this method 1. - The third method removes natural emissions using only products from bottom-up approaches.
-These methods rely first on the soil uptake $(E{soil}^{inv}){\overline{s}}$ either prescribed or optimized by each, in the inversion, in order to determine the total methane emissions (anthropogenic+natural).
+The second method is a variant of the first one, which removes the median of all inversions of natural emissions (wetlands and other natural sources in Saunois et al., 2020) from the total sources, and applies the same removal of wildfires from the BB category than in method 1.

+The third method removes natural emissions using only products from bottom-up approaches.
+These methods rely first on the soil uptake (E{soil}^{inv}), either prescribed or optimized by each inversion, in order to determine the total methane emissions (anthropogenic+natural).